 Vaginal steams, also known as bajos in Spanish or chai-yok in Korean, have been used for centuries to treat a wide variety of conditions like painful and irregular periods, endometriosis, fibroids, uterine prolapse, chronic vaginal infections, infertility and brown/dark blood during menstruation, amongst others.

-In fact, I did one just two weeks ago at Earth and Sky Healing Arts, owned by my friend Katinka Locasio, a licensed massage therapist, Maya Abdominal Massage Therapist and provider of vaginal steams to women in the NYC area! 🙂
+My favorite place to go is Earth and Sky Healing Arts, which is owned by my friend Katinka Locasio, a licensed massage therapist, Maya Abdominal Massage Therapist and provider of vaginal steams to women in the NYC area! 🙂

 How does vaginal steaming work?